BatchClayderman/LaTeXChecker/README.md

 However, it is not an optimal way to handle LaTeX checking tasks.

+This version of the script cannot run.
+It acts as a thought provider here.

 ### v2.0

 This is the initial version of ``checkLaTeX.py`` that supports complex structures with understanding the LaTeX files.

+## adjustCalendar.py

+This script can help handle some calendar issues in bulk.

 ## WinOS.py